 My younger one peeping on the screen says, yes, I love chicken too and I can smell chicken curry everywhere.
 Well, my child, this chikankari is the exquisite work of skilled artisans.

 When you find chikankari fabric worked all over with meticulously done motifs, you cannot but marvel at this embroidery technique; and the time and patience it would have taken to complete each set.
 When does this kind of work change from passion to grind.
 I have no idea because I never get to that stage.
-Patience is not my virtue and hence I am all the more appreciative of those craftsmen who do this work so diligently on the sheer fabric that it is done.
+Patience is not my virtue and hence I am all the more appreciative of those craftsmen who do this work so diligently on Sheer see through materials.

 Here I have given 5 motifs of chikankari which does not tax my attention deficit brain.
 But for those who are blessed with more sangfroid, here is an overview of the commonly used motifs in chikankari